debops/debops/docs/getting-started.rst

 Without any additional configuration, ``debops.ifupdown`` role will try to select one of two default interface layouts depending on whether the host is an OpenVZ/LXC container or not.
-If it's a container, the role will use the ``dhcp`` interface layout which defines 1 or 2 network interfaces that are configured via DHCP (IPv4) and SLAAC (IPv6).
+If it's a container, the role will use the ``dynamic`` interface layout which defines 1 or 2 network interfaces that are configured via DHCP (IPv4) and SLAAC (IPv6).

 If the host is not a container, the role will select the ``bridge`` layout,